Fine-grained Visual-Text Prompt-Driven Self-Training for Open-Vocabulary Object Detection: Related Work

 \section{Related Work}

-\subsection{Zero-shot Object Detection.}
+\subsection{Zero-shot Object Detection}

-Most zero-shot detection(ZSD) methods~\cite{bansal2018zero,demirel2018zero,rahman2019transductive,hayat2020synthesizing} align the visual embeddings to the text embeddings of the corresponding base category generated from a pre-trained text encoder.
+Most zero-shot detection~(ZSD) methods~\cite{bansal2018zero,demirel2018zero,rahman2019transductive,hayat2020synthesizing} align the visual embeddings to the text embeddings of the corresponding base category generated from a pre-trained text encoder.
+Several methods introduce GCN~\cite{9153181}, contrastive learning~\cite{yan2022semantics}, and a novel `polarity loss'~\cite{9812473} to bridge the gap between the visual embeddings and text embeddings.
 Inspired by the success of VLMs~\cite{radford2021learning,li2021align}, several methods attempt to perform ZSD by training with image captions or directly leveraging a pre-trained VLM. \cite{zareian2021open} propose to pre-train the CNN backbone and a Vision to Language Module~(V2L) via grounding task on an image caption dataset, and then the whole architecture is fine-tuned with an additional RPN module.
 However, it still suffers from a large performance gap with the SOTA, and the domain of upstream and downstream datasets must remain similar to maintain performance~\cite{gao2021towards}.
-Based on a pre-trained VLM, \cite{gu2021open} distills the learned image embeddings of the cropped proposal regions to a student detector, therefore requiring huge computation cost because each proposal needs to be fed forward into the image encoder of VLM. ~\cite{gao2021towards} proposes a basic self-training pipeline based on ALBEF~\cite{li2021align}, which firstly utilizes Grad-CAM~\cite{selvaraju2017grad} to obtain dense activation region of specific words in the caption and then generate the pseudo bounding-box label by selecting the proposal that has the largest overlap with the activation region.
+Based on a pre-trained VLM, \cite{gu2021open} distills the learned image embeddings of the cropped proposal regions to a student detector, \cite{bangalath2022bridging} further introduces an inter-embedding relationship matching loss to instill inter-embedding relationships.
+While each proposal needs to be fed forward into the image encoder of VLM. which requires huge computation costs. ~\cite{gao2021towards} proposes a basic self-training pipeline based on ALBEF~\cite{li2021align}, which firstly utilizes Grad-CAM~\cite{selvaraju2017grad} to obtain dense activation region of specific words in the caption and then generate the pseudo bounding-box label by selecting the proposal that has the largest overlap with the activation region.
 However, most VLMs lack the ability to perform pixel-wise classification since it is pre-trained with the correspondence of text embedding and global visual token instead of pixel embeddings.
 Besides, the reliance on caption data limits the application of this generalization to some datasets without caption.
+Inspired by~\cite{9709514}, our method can obtain the pseudo annotations with the pixel-alignment patches.

-\subsection{Vision-language Pre-training.}
+\subsection{Vision-language Pre-training}